AscijA/vaktija-ext-ascija.ba/README.md

 ## Acknowledgements

-This extension is based on the work of [Vaktija.eu](https://vaktija.eu/) and [Vaktija.ba](https://vaktija.ba/) and inspired by their websites.
+This extension is inspired by [Vaktija.eu](https://vaktija.eu/) and [Vaktija.ba](https://vaktija.ba/).
 Vectors and icons inpired by [SVGRepo](https://www.svgrepo.com/svg/48266/muslim-man-praying).

 ## Contact

-For any questions or feedback, please contact the extension author at maid.ascic@student.tugraz.at.
-For any feature request please submit an issue.
+For any questions, feedback, feature request or bugs please submit an issue.

 ## Notice